Seattle Proposal Could Remove 30+ Pickleball Courts, Players Push Back

 Now, under a draft “Racquet Sports Strategy,” the city is proposing to remove many of those lines and more clearly separate tennis and pickleball facilities, reports Komo News.

-If approved, the plan would reduce Seattle’s pickleball courts from 92 to 56, with seven neighborhoods losing a combined 36 courts as soon as June.
+If approved, the plan would reduce Seattle's pickleball courts from 92 to 56.
+Seven neighborhoods would lose a combined 36 courts as soon as June.
 Tennis courts would remain largely intact, with 107 courts preserved.

 "This is all about community," said Tony Pisa of the Seattle Metro Pickleball Association.